Prostate cancer rates are on the rise, but by adding some healthy, prostate-friendly foods to your diet, you may be able to reduce your risk.

 According to the American Cancer Society, prostate cancer is the most common cancer among men, affecting 1 in 7 men in the United States.
 It’s believed that the high-fat, high-sugar Western diet may contribute to increased rates of prostate cancer.
 You’ll still need to see your doctor for regular prostate cancer screenings, but you can start boosting your prostate health by trying these six foods.

 Tomatoes contain a powerful antioxidant called lycopene.
 It may help prevent prostate cancer as well as reduce tumor growth among men with prostate cancer.
-Further research is needed to confirm a benefit, but in one of 11 studies, researchers found a trend suggesting that men who ate more tomatoes and tomato-based products, both raw and cooked, may be less likely to develop prostate cancer.
+Further research is needed to confirm a benefit, but in one

 - tomato paste